tayruxin/tp/docs/DeveloperGuide.md

 Currently, the recruiter’s information, namely recruiter’s name, phone number and email address, are compulsory parameters as inputs for Add Command.
 However, the user may not have the recruiter’s information at the point of applying to the company, which is common in most internship applications now.
 The user may only have the recruiter’s information at a later point in time.
 Hence, the user will not be able to add the company into LinkMeIn, without the recruiter's name, phone number and email address.

 **Proposed Enhancement** <br>
-Instead of having the recruiter's name, phone number and email address to be compulsory fields, they will be changed to optional parameters in the `add` Command.
+Instead of having the recruiter's name, phone number and email address to be compulsory parameters, they will be changed to optional parameters in the `add` Command.
 This will allow the user to add the company into LinkMeIn without the recruiter's information.

 The updated `add` command format would be as follows:
 `add c/COMPANY_NAME r/ROLE s/APPLICATION_STATUS d/DEADLINE [n/RECRUITER_NAME] [p/PHONE] [e/EMAIL] [pr/PRIORITY]`.